RSHE

 We deliver a comprehensive RSE (relationships and sex education) and Health scheme of work.

-We have RSE lessons from EYFS up to year 6 and follow the Christopher Winter Project (CWP) resource ‘Teaching SRE with Confidence in Primary Schools’.
+We have RSE lessons from EYFS up to year 6 and follow the Kapow scheme of work.
 This programme reflects the recent developments in RSE and the Science National Curriculum and has been quality assured by the PSHE Association.

 An overview of the scheme can be seen in the table below.